Home » Uncategorized » Flash Card Hacks to Help ADHD Kids Learn Math Facts

 Even and Odds

-Work on two skills at once and sort the flash cards into even and odd answers.
+This activity works on two skills at once.
+Make sure your kids remember what “even” and “odd” mean before you start.
+Use post-it notes to write the two categories and sort the flash cards into even and odd answers.

 Compare the Cards